How to Translate a Page in Google Chrome

 - When you open a page in a foreign language, Chrome will prompt the translation panel at the bottom of the screen.

-- Select three dots on Android or the gear icon on an iOS device.
+- Select three dots on an Android or the gear icon on an iOS device.

 - Tap “Always translate pages in [language].”